FrauMeO/skills-marketplace-outskill/README.md

 # Skills Marketplace — Outskill

 **A security-first marketplace for AI-agent skills.
 Every skill is vetted by a multi-layer security scanner before it can be published, and each one carries a visible trust badge.**
+>Credit for the creation of the original to my Outskill Teacher https://github.com/harshith-vaddiparthy

 > Status: early, open-source, work-in-progress.
 Free beta — no payments yet.